pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### Get information about the Power Platform cards

 Just started playing around with the preview of Power Apps cards and you want to do some more automation?
 No worries, CLI for Microsoft 365 has got you covered.
-We stay up to date with the latest tools and added news commands to fetch your Power Apps cards information.
+We stay up to date with the latest tools and added new commands to fetch your Power Apps cards information.

 Get a Power Platform card in a specific environment based on name.